Who can use this?

 Selecting a user and date range

-Use short term goals to help team members set specific, realistic goals and define success in order to guide week-over-week improvement.
-Anyone with access to Check-in can edit their personal short term goals.
-Though, we suggest that only managers and team leads have access to edit others' goals.
+Note: Any user with access to Check-in can edit their own personal short term goals.
+We suggest that only managers and team leads have access to edit others' goals.

 |Streamline workflow and remove blockers like unbatched meetings to have more time to create solutions in the code base||Coding days|

 |Make small, more frequent commits to make commits easier to review and enable CI/CD||Commits per day|